 Nutrient Film Transfer (NFT)

-The plants are supplied with all the nutrients they require through a series of pipes and troughs supply the nutrient-rich water from the fish tank to the plants.These are usually held in small pots containing an inert material to provide physical support for the growing plants.
+A series of pipes and troughs supply the nutrient-rich water from the fish tank to the plants.These are usually held in small pots containing an inert material to provide physical support for the growing plants.
 Systems are light and perfect adapted to vertical growing.
 On the down side they also cannot support heavy plants and the nutrient film is more vulnerable to temperature fluctuations.
 Good back up pumping arrangements can become crucial.

 Generally speaking the media filled grow beds represent the best choice for small scale aquaponic systems.
 They provide both a means of suspended solids and ammonia removal and the best support for a wide range of plants.
 Excess solid accumulation and excessive root development are the two most common threats to the long term operation of such a system.

 The drastic reduction in the need for a flow of fresh water has presented the opportunity for much greater control of the fish environment.
 It now becomes a practical possibility to heat the water and gain faster growth rates and all year round production.
 Indoor farming is now a rapidly growing sector offering numerous advantages over traditional farming methods.
 Heating does require the use of a building and efficient insulation.
 A low cost poly tunnel or green house is a very viable solution.

 Both fish, plants and biofilter share a common environment.
 As a direct consequence the pH does need to be favourable to all and around neutral.
 It is best to avoid plants that have a personal preference for strongly acidic or alkaline conditions.

 Fish selection is partly a personal one and partly dependent upon water temperature.
 Disease-free fingerling supply can often limit fish selection.
 Choice really boils down to whether or not you want something to eat, or something to just admire.
 Choice however will normally fall within one of the following three groups;

 - Coldwater edible fish such as trout and charr